Pathoschild/smapi-mod-dump/source/East Scarpe (SMAPI)/README.md

 This is the SMAPI (C#) component of LemurKat's East Scarpe mod.
 This component is written by kdau.

-## Specification
+## Features

+### Ambient sounds

+For each `Sound` listed in the `AmbientSounds` data field, when the given `Conditions` apply and a player is in the given `Area` of the given `Location`, at each tick there should be the given `Chance` for the sound to play.
+At most one sound shoiuld play for a given player at any time.

-### Water
+### Crab Pot catches

-Tidepool water should not shimmer like other water does.

-The water should turn green on Summer 12, Summer 13 and Summer 14.
+For each entry in the `CrabPotCatches` data field, when the given `Conditions` apply, a Crab Pot on a tile in the given `Area` and `FishingArea` of the given `Location` should have the given `ExtraTrashChance` and should have ocean catches only if `OceanCatches` is true.

-### Grass
+### Critter spawns

-The grass should survive through the winter with appropriate seasonal sprites.
+For each entry in the `CritterSpawns` data field:

+* When the given `Conditions` apply and a player enters the given `Location`, there should be the given `ChanceOnEntry` for spawning to occur.
+* When the given `Conditions` apply and a player is in the given `Location`, at each tick there should be the given `ChanceOnTick` for spawning to occur.
+* When spawning occurs, a number of clusters between the given `MinClusters` and `MaxClusters` inclusive should spawn.
+Each cluster should be centered around a tile in the given `Area` and include a number of critters between the given `MinPerCluster` and `MaxPerCluster`.
+* Each critter in a cluster should be of the given `Type` and spawn within a few tiles of the center on a clear tile.
+If a critter's tile has water, the critter should only have the given `ChanceOnWater` of spawning.

+This feature only contemplates base game critters, inclusive of any reskinning done via content patches; for custom behaviors, see the Custom Critters mod.

-### Fishing
+### Fishing areas

-Divide the map into three fishing subareas: freshwater pond, tidepools and ocean.
-Freshwater pond and ocean are separated by a Y coordinate threshold.
-Tidepools are distinguished by using specific tile indexes.

-### Crab Pots

-Crab Pots placed in the tidepool and ocean subareas should yield saltwater rather than freshwater catches.
+For each entry in the `FishingAreas` data field, when the given `Conditions` apply and a player fishes on a tile in the given `Area` of the given `Location`, it should be treated as belonging to the fishing area with the given `Index`.
+This first matching entry should apply.

-### Critters
+### Fruit trees

-Seagulls should spawn in a cluster of zero to three, with the same logic as on the vanilla beach map, but only on the beach portion of the map (same as the ocean fishing portion).
-Reskinning to pelicans will be accomplished through CP instead.
+In locations listed in the `FruitTreeLocations` data field, there should be a one-time spawn of fruit trees based on the sapling indexes given as values of the `FruitTree` property on the `Back` layer.
+The trees should spawn as fully mature, with in-season trees already bearing one fruit.
+If a number is given for the `FruitLimit` property on the `Back` layer, the corresponding fruit tree will be limited to bearing that many fruit at any time.

 ### Sea Monster

-The Sea Monster should make occasional appearances in the ocean, with the same probability and logic as on the vanilla beach map.
+For each entry in the `SeaMonsterSpawns` data field, when the given `Conditions` apply and a player is in the given `Location`, at each tick there should be the given `Chance` for the Sea Monster to spawn somewhere within the given `Area`.
+At most one Sea Monster should be present on a particular map at any time.

+### Water color

+For each entry in the `WaterColors` data field, when the given `Conditions` apply upon a player entering the given `Location`, the given `Color` should be applied to all water.

+### Water effects

+For each entry in the `WaterEffects` data field, when the given `Conditions` apply upon a player entering the given `Location`, tiles in the given `Area` should receive or not receive effects associated with water tiles based on the `Apply` value.
+(Although this is mainly limited to the visual shimmering effect, note that non-water tiles with effects applied may behave like water in some ways, particularly with other water-based mods.)

-### Orchard
+### Winter grass

-On the `ESOrchard` map, there should be a one-time spawn of fruit trees based on the sapling indexes given as values of the `FruitTree` property on the `Back` layer.
-The trees should spawn as fully mature, with in-season trees already bearing one fruit.
-Fruit trees on this map should not be allowed to bear more than on fruit at a time.
+For each entry in the `WinterGrasses` data field, grass in the given `Area` of the given `Location` should survive through the winter with a seasonally appropriate appearance.

 ## Release notes

+### Version 2.0.0

+* Require Stardew 1.5 or higher
+* Redesign all features to be generic and fully configurable
+* Remove dependency on TMXL for loading of main East Scarpe map

 ### Version 1.4.0

-* Add Crab Pot fishing area support.
+* Add Crab Pot fishing area support
-* Add Orchard fruit tree spawns.
+* Add Orchard fruit tree spawns

 ### Version 1.1.3

-* Avoid additional errors when map fails to load.
+* Avoid additional errors when map fails to load

 ### Version 1.1.0

-* All constants are now in a `data.json` file for easier editing.
+* All constants are now in a `data.json` file for easier editing
-* Any grass on the map is now preserved through the winter with appropraite sprites.
+* Any grass on the map is now preserved through the winter with appropraite sprites

 ### Version 1.0.0

-* Initial release.
+* Initial release